ArthurPERE/cONTent/README.md

 Launch cONTent.py extract doing :

 ```
-python cONTent.py extract [-h] -i INPUTFILEPATH -o OUTPUTFILEDIR
+python cONTent.py extract [-h] -i INPUTFILEPATH -o OUTPUTFILEDIR [-t NUM]
 ```

 where:

 - < INPUTFILEPATH > : input fastq file (/!\ SHOULD BE A FASTQ FILE AND NOT A FASTQ.GZ) path [mendatory]
 - < OUTPUTFILEDIR > : output directory path [mendatory].
 The output file will be named after the input file name with the extension `.content`.
+- < NUM > : number of CPU you use, one cpu per file, default : all cpus available

 Information extraction is a time consuming process.
 We advise if possible to run one process per library rather than concatenating the libraries and running one process.
 The other tools from the cONTent suite are designed to merge information from multiple cONTent.py extract output files